emilyruby/manifestoo/conservative.md

   Rail` and the expansion of Heathrow Airport.
 * Target `National Productivity Investment Fund` spending at housing, research and development, economic infrastructure and skills.
-* Review railticketing and introduce a `Passenger Ombudsman`.
+* Review rail-ticketing and introduce a `Passenger Ombudsman`.
+* Ensure through the `Universal Service Obligation`, that every home and business in Britain has access to high speed broadband.
+By the end of 2017, 19 out of 20 premises will have access to super-fast broadband.
+* By 2022, extend mobile coverage further to 95% geographic coverage of the UK.
+* By 2022, ensure all major roads and mainline trains have uninterrupted phone service and guaranteed WiFi internet on all such trains.
+* Have a majority of the UK population covered by a 5G signal by 2027.
+* Roll out `Verify` so that people can identify themselves on all government services by 2020.
+* Reduce data duplication across all systems, so that we automatically comply with the `Once Only` principle in central government services by 2022 and wider public services by 2025.

 ### Industry

 * Establish funding streams to ensure investment for the long term.
 * Increase spending on `Research and Development` so that we meet the `OECD` average for investment in R&D - 2.4% of GPD within 10 years.
-* Build up the investment funds of our universities across the UK.
 * Create a number of `Sovereign Wealth Funds`, known as `Future Britain Funds`.
 * Ensure that 33% of central government spending is from SME's.
 * Ensure that big companies/contractors comply with the `Prompt Payment Code`.